jupyter-server/enterprise_gateway/docs/source/config-options.md

   EG_SSH_PORT=22
       The port number used for ssh operations for installations choosing to configure the ssh server on a port other than the default 22.

+  EG_LOCAL_IP_BLACKLIST=''
+      A comma-separated list of local IPv4 addresses (or regular expressions) that should not be used when determining the response address used to convey connection information back to Enterprise Gateway from a remote kernel.
+In some cases, other network interfaces (e.g., docker with 172.17.0.*) can interfere - leading to connection failures during kernel startup.
+      Example: EG_LOCAL_IP_BLACKLIST=172.17.0.*,192.168.0.27 will eliminate the use of all addresses in 172.17.0 as well as 192.168.0.27
 ```
 The following environment variables may be useful for troubleshooting:
 ```